itmonitoringcommunity/pylibs/readme.md

 ## DESCRIPTION

-This application provides sending mail with scheduled process periodically in a terminal console.
+This application provides automating processes with scheduled process periodically in a terminal console via bulletin-api.
 It is possible to use many python libraries.

 ## FIRST